pre-graduate/MI5-coding-challenge/README.md

 <img align='right' src='img/puzzle.png'/>

 Given this image the challenge tells you to find a hidden message.
 As its size isn’t even and because each row has long sections of the same colour we can assume the message isn’t hidden with each colour representing a one or a zero.
-So I just counted how many times the next pixel was the same colour in the image.
+So, I just counted how many times the next pixel was the same colour in the image.
 If you treat each number as a ASCII character and print all the values, you realise it’s a list of hexadecimal values separated by a hyphen.
 Once these hyphens are stripped out and each hexadecimal value is properly converted to a character you get the hidden message.
 Which is the following.

 <img src='img/output.png'/>